-Are you separating and you or your partner entitled to a share option?
+Are you separating and you or your partner are entitled to share options?

 Are you unsure how share options are valued or treated in a Family Law matter?